pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 ....
 ```

-For details on the various backend URL formats and options, please see the sections on using the Pulumi Service and self-managed backends.
+For details on the various backend URL formats and options, please see the sections on using the Pulumi Cloud and self-managed backends.

 If you forget to log in, you will be automatically prompted to do so before you do anything that requires stacks or state.